General

 Range and Habitat

-Tamaulipas Crow: Regular visitor to extreme southern Texas from Mexico.
-Prefers arid country with thickets and brush such as mesquite; also ranches and farms, as well as along woodland streams.
+Tamaulipas Crow: This species has a very limited range.
+It is found only along the Gulf Coast of Mexico from the Rio Grande River Valley south to central Mexico.
+It is a regular visitor to extreme southern Texas.
+These birds prefer arid country with thickets and brush such as mesquite; also ranches and farms, as is also found along woodland streams.

 Breeding and Nesting